What does it mean to modify a custody agreement?

 Can a custody agreement be modified without going to court?

 Most of the terms of a custody agreement cannot be modified without a judge’s signature.
 This includes provisions related to parental rights and responsibilities, such as making medical decisions for a child and the obligation to pay child support.
-Temporary changes to the day-to-day details of visitation for the summer, however, might not need a judge’s approval.
+Temporary changes to the day-to-day details of visitation for the summer, however, might not require a judge’s approval.

 Can informal custody arrangements be made for vacations?

-The situation could get complicated if the trip goes outside of the court’s jurisdiction, such as to another state or country, or if the other parent does not agree to the vacation or schedule.
+Travel planning when a parent only has visitation rights can be complicated if the trip goes outside of the court’s jurisdiction, such as to another state or country, or if the other parent does not agree to the vacation or schedule.

 How can I prevent disagreements involving custody and summer vacation?

 Communication is the most important thing that can help parents avoid disagreements over custody and visitation.
-One effective strategy to minimize disagreement over a summer vacation is to notify the other parent about your plans as far in advance as possible and with as much specificity as possible.
+One effective strategy to minimize disagreements over a summer vacation is to notify the other parent about your plans as far in advance as possible and with as much specificity as possible.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.